Gluing and cutting cube tiling codes in dimension six: Some consequences and open problems

 {\bf Problem 2}.
 Let $V\subset S^d$ be a cube tiling code, and let $Q\subset V$ be a simple component of $V$.
 Suppose that cube tiling codes $V$ and $U(Q)$ are strongly equivalent, where $U(Q)$ is the simple cube tiling code containing $Q$.
 Can we pass from $V$ to $U(Q)$ by gluing and cutting with $Q$ fixed?
 If not, can we characterize cube tiling codes for which such fixed simple components exist?

-Beside the special pair we know only a few (about 30) pairs of equivalent codes $V,W$ which do not contain twin pairs, and thus which are not strongly equivalent (we do not take into consideration twin pairs free cube tiling codes obtained by the method given in \cite{LS2}).
+Beside the special pair we know only a few (about 30) pairs of disjoint and equivalent polybox codes $V,W$ which do not contain twin pairs, and thus which are not strongly equivalent (we do not take into consideration twin pairs free cube tiling codes obtained by the method given in \cite{LS2}).
 The next problem asks in some sense of the role of twin pairs in equivalent but not strongly equivalent polybox codes:

 {\bf Problem 3}.
-Let $V,W\subset S^d$ be equivalent codes which are not strongly equivalent.
+Let $V,W\subset S^d$ be equivalent polybox codes which are not strongly equivalent.
 Suppose that $V$ and $W$ cannot be decomposed such as codes in Corollary \ref{dec}.
-Can the codes $V$ and $W$ both contain twin pairs?
+Can both codes $V$ and $W$ contain twin pairs?

-To show that two codes $V,W\subset S^d$ are strongly equivalent it is enough to show that it is possible to pass from $V$ and $W$ by gluing and cutting to two simple codes $P$ and $Q$, respectively.
-Surly, a path (in the graph $G$ (compare Section 1)) joining $V$ and $W$ and passing through $P$ and $Q$ need not to be shortest one.
-Therefore it is natural to ask how to find such shortest path:
+To show that two cube tiling codes $V,W\subset S^d$ are strongly equivalent it is enough to show that it is possible to pass from $V$ and $W$ by gluing and cutting to two simple codes $P$ and $Q$, respectively.
+A path (in the graph $G$ (compare Section 1)) joining $V$ and $W$ and passing through $P$ and $Q$ usually is not the shortest.
+Moreover, in practice we do not know, beside very small dimensions $d$, the set $\ka T(S^d)$ as it is too large (let us recall that $|\ka T(S^6)|>10^{84}$ for $|S|=64$).
+Therefore, it is interesting how to find such shortest path (compare \cite{R}):

-{\bf Problem 4}.
-Let $G$ be the graph defined in Section 1, and suppose that for two vertices $V,W\in \ka T(S^d)$ there is a path joining $V$ and $W$.
-What is an algorithm of finding a shortest path between $V$ and $W$?

-As we mentioned in Remarks \ref{u2} to decide whether $\{p\}\dot{\sqsubseteq} V$ using algorithm {\sc GlueAndCut} can be extremely difficult.
-Thus, it is worthy to ask on the better method: